RDX-max/House_Rent_Prediction_Germany/README.md

 Both trained ML models can be downloaded from here

-Trained model with structured data can be downloaded from here : https://drive.google.com/file/d/11M_blGluyCYekYljvy9v_z0tBVlQtkHe/view?usp=sharing
+Trained model with structured data can be downloaded from here : https://drive.google.com/file/d/1-2TmvpzpQBOePE6BuXJXjvwt1R-NFpyO/view?usp=sharing

-Trained model with unstructured data can be downloaded from here: https://drive.google.com/file/d/1-Hltz3PwJ5Hz0LCTSE6pWGx9kJLp55HP/view?usp=sharing
+Trained model with structured + Text can be downloaded from here: https://drive.google.com/file/d/1-7omZj1UEXQVNMkmXLUeaa_UqMovNoif/view?usp=sharing